kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <code>k8s.io/apimachinery/pkg/util/intstr.IntOrString</code>
 </td>
 <td>
-   <p>The maximum number of replicas that can be scheduled above the original number of
+   <p>maxSurge is the maximum number of replicas that can be scheduled above the original number of
 replicas.
 Value can be an absolute number (ex: 5) or a percentage of total replicas at the start of the update (ex: 10%).